BIDS/repro-case-studies/case-studies/jgukelberger.md

    * Would they know what parameters to use?

 *(500-800 words)*

+Since the simulations may require a large amount of compute resources (on clusters or large workstations), it is usually not feasible or desirable to re-run the whole process in one go.
+We therefore usually adapt a two-step approach: The output of the simulation runs is treated as primary/raw data, which is archived along with log files containing detailed information about source code version, execution environment, and input parameters.
+The evaluation and transformation of this raw data to the final results (typically figures with plots) should then be as easily repeatable as possible, ideally with a single push of a button or script execution.

+In this study, we opted to publish the raw data as supplementary information on the publisher's (APS) web server and provide workflow files for the VisTrails system, which would retrieve the raw data from this server and recreate the figures contained in the paper.
+This way, any reader can inspect in detail all steps of our data analysis.

 ##### Pain points
 *Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
 How do you handle these?
 How do you avoid them?
 (200-400 words)*